 In "Man of Science, Man of Faith" and "Adrift", Desmond, who holds several main characters at gunpoint and starts out seeming a little Ax-Crazy, constantly plays a record with the very upbeat song "Make Your Own Kind of Music" throughout his scenes.

-The Mork and Mindy episode "Mork Meets Robin Williams" ends with Mork explaining the downside of fame to Orson, and ends by listing off people who became victims of their own fame: Elvis Presley, Marilyn Monroe, Janice Joplin, Jimi Hendrix, Lenny Bruce, Freddie Prinze, and the recently assassinated John Lennon.
+The Mork & Mindy episode "Mork Meets Robin Williams" ends with Mork explaining the downside of fame to Orson, and ends by listing off people who became victims of their own fame: Elvis Presley, Marilyn Monroe, Janis Joplin, Jimi Hendrix, Lenny Bruce, Freddie Prinze, Judy Garland and the then recently assassinated John Lennon.
 You can hear Mork's voice shaking as he says this.
 The show fades out without a wisecrack or a "Nanu nanu", just the sound of a cold wind blowing in the background.
 And then, cue the happy, upbeat theme music!

 In the lonelygirl15 episode "Home Invasion", Rachmaninov's "Praise the Lord from the Heavens" plays in the background as some Order mooks attack Jonas and his family.